CharlieKarafotias/astra/README.md

 When making updates to the `frequency` key in your configuration file, you must:
 1. Completely remove the `frequency` key from config file
 2. Run `astra` command.
 This will unload the plist file behind the scenes
-3. Ope configuration file and update re-add `frequency` key to the value desired.
+3. Open configuration file and update re-add `frequency` key to the value desired.

 ## 🤝 Contributing